Washiki/myElves/README.md

 - Maps `<leader>` to the `,` .
 	 It just works.
 Space as a leader was my earlier one, but it caused conflicts, so i settled on this.

-- Full file Auto-Indent: `<leader>f`
+- `<leader>f` : Full file auto indent

-- `Newcp` : takes a template file and copies it onto the file.
+- `Newcp`: takes a template file and copies it onto the file.
 In this instances, takes from a `template.cpp`

 - `Copy`: Copies the entire file to the wsl clipboard via `Clip.exe`.
 The alternative to this was rebuilding vim with the + register.